jayunit100/k8sprototypes/windows/README.md

 ## Concerned that ovs isnt making the right bridges

-Run the `ovs-vsctl.exe` command in your windows powershell administrative terminal
+Run the `ovs-vsctl.exe` command in your windows powershell administrative terminal , to see what the routes look like they should look something like this , if not, then you havent setup openvswitc (or antrea) properly

 ```
 PS C:\Windows\system32> ovs-vsctl.exe show
 880e9275-12bc-44f7-9b98-a4652a5ba0cb